RBEGamer/AtomicChess/src/src_buildroot/README.md

 The file is placed in the buildroot-root directory `./build.sh` and invokes the make comand in order to run a buildroot build.

 On step is important before make can be called.
 After a fresh download of the buildroot directory from the git server, it is not possible to directy call make.
 The `.config` file will not be synchronizes by the `.gitignore` file, so the file is missing in the buildroot-root directory.
 To solve this issue, the buildroot configuration is stored under a different file name `./config_backup`.
-The `build.sh` file renames the `config_backup` to `.config`, and invoke the make command sucessfully.
+The `build.sh` file copies the `config_backup` to `.config`, and invoke the make command sucessfully.

 Later the CI system simply have to call the `build.sh` file in order to start the build complete process.